 If you have a full tort policy, you can recover compensation from the at-fault driver for all your damages — both economic and noneconomic.
 However, if you have limited tort, you must be able to prove you sustained a serious injury before you can recover noneconomic damages from the other driver.
 A serious injury is one that results in “death, serious impairment of body function or permanent serious disfigurement.”

 We can help you prove you meet the serious injury threshold or are otherwise eligible to collect the maximum amount of compensation available to you.
-Our car accident lawyers in Pittsburgh also handle truck accidents, motorcycle crashes, and bicycle and pedestrian crashes, although the insurance laws differ somewhat in each of those situations.
+Our Pittsburgh car accident lawyers also handle truck accidents, motorcycle crashes, and bicycle and pedestrian crashes, although the insurance laws differ somewhat in each of those situations.
 Call us to learn more about how we can help you determine your best course of action after a crash.

 Do not immediately assume the blame for your car accident.
 Drunk drivers, defective tires or parts, dangerous road conditions and improperly placed traffic signs have contributed to thousands of the car accidents that occur in Pennsylvania every year.
 Even if you are partially at-fault for the accident, you may still recover money for damages and injuries.

-If you have been in a car accident that has left you or a loved one seriously injured, or if a loved one has died as the result of a car collision, contact a car accident lawyer at Berger and Green before settling your car accident claim with an insurance company.
+If you have been in a car accident that has left you or a loved one seriously injured, or if a loved one has died as the result of a car collision, contact a car accident lawyer in Pittsburgh at Berger and Green before settling your car accident claim with an insurance company.
 We may be able to get you much more money than you could recover on your own.
 Let us analyze your case, evaluate your claim, and estimate a value for your case so you understand how much money may be on the line.

 Contact An Experienced Personal Injury Lawyer Today